Roman names consisted of three parts. Name (praenomen), family name (nomen gentile) and nickname (cognomen, usually also hereditary).

-According to Stefan Weinstock, the nickname really took its origin from the way of coming to the world through Caesarean section.
+According to Stefan Weinstock, the nickname really took its origin from the way of coming to the world through the Caesarean section.
 In this way, the ancestors of Julius Caesar, were born who lived in the third century BCE or earlier and due to the frequent recurrence of this phenomenon in the family of Iulii, he could have received the nickname of Caesars.

 There is also a version saying that the nickname came from the word CAESARIES, which was used to describe thick hair.
-As Caesar had rather problems with baldness, it may seem that it was his ancestors from the family, they could get such a nickname, because of their “hair”.
+As Caesar had rather problems with baldness, it may seem that it was his ancestors from the family, who could get such a nickname, because of their “hair”.

 There is also an opinion that the nickname may come from the Punic term for an elephant (caesai) that an ancestor of Julius Caesar could have killed during the Second Punic War1.